top of page

 Aboriginal people are the oldest living civilisation in the world, who have thrived as a community since time began.
 We are the traditional owners of the land and the ongoing custodians.

-This meant that we protected our land, we would take only take what was needed without compromising the resources for future generations.
+This means that we protected our land, we would take only take what was needed without compromising the resources for future generations.

 This inspired us to aim to be 100% sustainable.